lisael/pg-django/README.rst

 ===========

 We? wadaya mean "we"?
-We is a single unemployed python/django web developer who found an exiting way to spend his time, to explore and to torture Django internals.
+We is a single unemployed python/django web developer who found an exciting way to spend his time, to explore and to torture Django internals.

 Misc and random thought
 =======================